Focused Practice in Hospital Medicine

 Once you have earned your certificate in Internal Medicine with a Focused Practice in Hospital Medicine, to maintain it you need to:

-- Earn some MOC points every two years
+- Earn some MOC points every two years to be reported as "Participating in MOC"

-- Earn a total of 100 MOC points every five years or be participating in the MOC reciprocity program.
+- Earn a total of 100 MOC points every five years or be participating in the MOC reciprocity program

 - Attest every five years that you continue to meet inpatient encounter thresholds (senior attestation also required):